Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Analyses of various PCGS algorithms

 The two-sided preconditioned system may be impracticable, but it is of theoretical interest.

-The preconditioned system is different from the preconditioning conversion.
+The preconditioned system is different from the preconditioning conversion as the next definition.
 There are various ways of performing a preconditioning conversion, but the direction of the preconditioned system is uniquely defined.

-(For example, see the preconditioning conversions (\ref{eqn:conv_precb}) and (\ref{eqn:conv_precb2}) in Algorithm~\ref{alg:cgs_precb}, section~\ref{sssec:conventional_pcgs}.)
+\begin{definition}[Congruence] Let the term ``all directions on preconditioning conversions'' be a synthesis of the preconditioning conversion for ``the two-sided direction'', ``the right direction'', and ``the left direction'', not only for the system and solution (\ref{eqn:plinear}\sq), but also for other vectors in the solution method.

+If all directions on the preconditioning conversions to the solution method are reduced to one and the same algorithm description, then we refer to this as ``congruence'' in the direction of the preconditioning conversion.
+Furthermore, the term ``congruency'' refers to the congruence property. \end{definition}